 What to Expect During and After Photobiomodulation Laser Therapy

 Photobiomodulation laser therapy doesn't cause any discomfort; the treatment itself usually feels warm and soothing.
 Each treatment you receive may relieve more of your symptoms, which is why we typically recommend a series of treatments.
 Many patients experience significant relief right away.
-For more information about spinal and laser therapy, contact Palmer Chiropractic Center at (434) 237-2299.
+For more information about spinal and laser therapy, contact Palmer Chiropractic Center of Lynchburg at (434)237-2299 or our Altavista location at (434)369-1015.